Surprising Depression Triggers As You Age

 Depression is a serious medical condition that can affect not only mood, but also cognitive functions, such as concentration and decision-making abilities, and even physical well-being.

-Midlife misery
+Midlife misery?

 Feel like middle age is closing in on you?
 You’re not alone as around a million people worldwide felt they were suffering from midlife depression.

-1 Overload Squeezed between the demands of children, ageing parents, marriage, and your job?
+Squeezed between the demands of children, ageing parents, marriage, and your job?
 Feeling sad, worthless, and guilty?

 Women tend to shoulder more of the “sandwich generation” burdens – and up to half become depressed as a result.